-Looking for a full-day adventure that includes the Inca Trail and Machu Picchu?
-Travel from Cusco to KM 104 on our 1 Day Inca Trail to Machu Picchu Tour, exploring fascinating archaeological sites like Chachabamba, Wiñay Wayna, and the Sun Gate.
-Then explore Machu Picchu’s viewpoints at sunset.
-This route is ideal for those who want to experience the Inca Trail without a multi-day hike.
-Book today and discover one of Peru’s most iconic journeys!
+Looking for a full‑day adventure that includes the Inca Trail and Machu Picchu?
+Travel from Cusco and hike the 1 Day Inca Trail to Machu Picchu, visiting fascinating archaeological sites like Chachabamba and Wiñay Wayna before an epic arrival through the Sun Gate (Inti Punku).
+Then explore Machu Picchu’s viewpoints at sunset for those unforgettable photos.

 What to expect on the Inca Trail 1 Day